Resonanz Opera 2018 Singing Artists Program

-Enrollment in the Singing Artists and High School Interns Programs require program participants to complete an online application for the audition.
+Enrollment in the Singing Artists and the High School Interns Programs require program participants to complete an online application for the audition.
 Audition applications must be submitted by candidate program participants before an audition can be considered.
 There is a fee to apply for an audition, which is paid online before the application is submitted.

 • The application fee is $50.00 for the Singing Artists Program and the BIG Voices Program.

 • The application fee is $25.00 for the High School Internship Program.

 Other Program Information

 • Vocal training with Heidi Skok and active training for the opera performance roles by well recognized vocal coaches.

 • Performances at the City of Mentor's Civic Amphitheater, The Wildwood Cultural Center, Andrews Osborne Academy, The Lawrence School, and other locations to be announced.